itacentury/CenturyPackageBO1/README.md

   Everything will be taken from you and you will be given a default Trickshot loadout including:

-    L96A1 vzoom + python + tomahawk + stun grenades + claymore
+    L96A1 vzoom + python + tomahawk + stun grenades + claymore.

-    You will also get 5 perks which will be shown on the right side of your screen
+    You will also get 5 perks which will be shown on the right side of your screen.

 Save Loadout (Not available in S&D)

-    Save your current weapons, grenades, equipment and after you spawn you will get them instead of the class you selected
+    Save your current weapons, grenades, equipment and after you spawn you will get them instead of the class you selected.

 Fast last (Only in FFA)